MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

+We note that $u$ cannot be a leaf, as the height of $u$ is larger than the height of its sibling.
+The statement follows from the definition of colors that says, that a node $w'$ is green if and only if $\numleaves{\Psi_{w'}} \geq 2^{\frac{\height(\Psi_{w'})}{10}}$.\qedhere \end{enumerate} \end{proof}

 In some cases, we use double rotations, which are exactly the double rotations used in AVL trees.
 We only apply double rotations if there are three consecutive $\concat$-nodes $v_1$, $v_2$, $v_3$ on $\lp(v_1)$ where the direction of the balances alternates.
 A double rotation then consists of a height preserving rotation at $v_2$ followed by a height reducing rotation at $v_1$.
 We depict the two possibilities for double rotations in Figure~\ref{fig:dr} and will denote them as rotations 4a and 4b respectively.
+We may use the term \emph{simple rotation} to emphasize that a rotation is not a double rotation.
 From Lemma~\ref{lem:hp-rotate}(e) we get the following corollary.

-\begin{cor} If all nodes are green or yellow and a double rotation is applied at some node $v$ that has a node $u$ with $| (u)| \leq 1$ at most 7 levels below on $\lp(v)$, then the node $w_1$ as indicated in Figure~\ref{fig:dr} (in case of rotation 4a) or the node $w_2$ (in case of rotation 4b) is green after the rotation. \end{cor}
+\begin{cor} If all nodes were green or yellow and a double rotation was applied at some node $v_1$ that had a node $u$ with $| (u)| \leq 1$ at most 7 levels below on $\lp(v_1)$, then the node $w_1$ as indicated in Figure~\ref{fig:dr} (in case of rotation 4a) or the node $w_2$ (in case of rotation 4b) is green after the rotation. \end{cor}

 We note that the node $w_1$ or $w_2$ is the node $w'$ of the first of the two rotations in the double rotation.
 Therefore, we can directly apply Lemma~\ref{lem:hp-rotate}(e).

 \begin{obs} Given a formula $\Psi$ and a node $v$ in $\Psi$, there is at most one rotation $\alpha$ that can be applied at $v$ while respecting the balance conditions in Table~\ref{tab:balances}. \end{obs}